Department for Education School Performance Tables

 A further breakdown of examination results by subject are available within the school prospectus.

-Using the new system of grades 1-9, pupils are expected to achieve a grade 4 or above in English language, English literature and Mathematicss – a grade 4 being the equivalent of a grade C. 54% of pupils achieved a 4 grade or above in both English and Mathematics.
+56% of pupils achieved a 4 grade or above in both English and Mathematics.
 This is the second highest figure in the history of the school.
-Even more pleasing is the fact that over a quarter achieved a grade 5 or above in both subjects.
-A grade 5 is seen as a strong pass or a grade B.
+Even more pleasing is the fact that a quarter achieved a grade 5 (which is a strong pass equivalent to a grade B) or above in both subjects.

-In terms of individual success, the highest achiever was Tamzin Woolstencroft who accumulated 11 GCSEs including a grade 8 (A*/A) in mathematics and a grade 7 (grade A) in English Literature alongside 3 further A* grades, 3 A grades and 3 B grades.
+In terms of individual success, the highest achiever was Kayleigh Holland who accumulated 9 GCSEs including a grade 8 (A*/A) in English Language and Science alongside a further A grade in Digital Applications, a Distinction* in Business Studies and a grade 6 in Art.